RichardHowells/PYTHONF-Challenges/README.md

 ```

 REMOVE the assignment to `quantity_made` inside the loop body.
 The loop header already does that.

+ADJUST the final print statement so that it uses the `quantity_made` variable instead of the hard coded 50

 Test to see that the loop produces the same results as the original repeated code